tkoenig1/FMPFR/doc/LESSONS.md

 where `fmpfr_add_si` is a glue function containing only the single call to `mpfr_add_si` with the same arguments, which is translated into a single jump.

+### `ELEMENTAL` and `RECURSIVE`

+In Fortran 2008, a procedure could not both be elemental and recursive.
+This restriction was lifted in Fortran 2018, but that is not implemented by many compilers up to now.

+### Array intrinsics

+It would have been nice to be able to use array intrinsics like `MAXLOC` or `CSHIFT`.
+Unfortunately, it is not possible to write these intrinsics in Fortran unless a version is written for each rank.

+The extended C interoperability of Fortran 2018 could be used to write such an implementation (as libgfortran shows), but this would be a much larger job than the current implementation, and the code from libgfortran cannot be used due to the difference in license.